menu

 Living in Lebanon

-Telecommuters are a relatively large percentage of the workforce: 18.45% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lebanon telecommute to their jobs.
+Overall, about 24.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Lebanon in 2018 was $34,375, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $137,500 for a family of four.
+The per capita income in Lebanon in 2022 was $39,189, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $156,756 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.

-Lebanon is a somewhat ethnically-diverse city.
+Lebanon is a very ethnically-diverse city.
 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lebanon include German, English, Irish, Italian, and French.
+Important ancestries of people in Lebanon include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Lebanon is English.
 Other important languages spoken here include German/Yiddish and Spanish.